Updated: Apr 3

 What is Paracord?

-Parachute cord also known as 550 cord is a lightweight nylon rope used in the suspension lines of parachutes.
-This paracord is useful for many other tasks and is now used as a general purpose utility cord by both military personnel and civilians.
+Parachute cord is a lightweight nylon rope used in the suspension lines of parachutes.
+This paracord is useful for many other tasks and is now used as a general-purpose utility cord by both military personnel and civilians.

 Love them or Loathe them.

-I am a member of many outdoor enthusiast forum groups and recently I asked other members for their thoughts on wearing paracord bracelets.
+In the Wild Camping and Outdoor Enthusiasts group on Facebook, I asked other members for their thoughts on wearing paracord bracelets.
 Here are some of the responses.

-Ashley: I’ve got 4 :) One was taken apart and used for tying up some tarp and some branches, definitely a must have for camping :) better to have and not need then to need and not have.
+Ashley: I’ve got 4 :) One was taken apart and used for tying up some tarp and some branches, definitely a must-have for camping :) better to have and not need than to need and not have.

 Stu: I do, but not as part of my survival gear.
 My dad was in the household cavalry, so I wear their colours, as a memory to him.